 Location: St. Paul, Minnesota

-The 106 Group is seeking to fill field archaeologist positions for the remaining 2017 field season.
+The 106 Group is actively seeking to fill field archaeologist positions for the 2018 field season.
 This position involves largely Phase I pedestrian surveys and shovel testing for projects throughout the Midwest.
 Opportunities are expected to continue throughout the remainder of the season dependent on performance.

 - Perform archaeological survey (pedestrian reconnaissance, shovel testing, or urban archaeological investigations working alongside heavy machinery) under the direction of project Crew Chiefs and Field Director.

 - Excavate and document excavation units as components of archaeological evaluation and data recovery projects.